Javad-Mokhtari/A-Few-Codes-to-Start-Python/README.md

 Gray codes are widely used to prevent spurious output from electromechanical switches and to facilitate error correction in digital communications such as digital terrestrial television and some cable TV systems.

+# Chaos Game
+The game on an equilateral triangle with three vertices R, G and B is defined as follows:
+1. We start from one vertex and repeat the next steps n times.
+2. We choose a vertex randomly.
+3. From the beginning to the selected vertex, we walk halfway.
+4. In this place we create a dot in the color of the selected vertex.
+The more times this algorithm is executed, the more complete the resulting image will be and finally the Sierpinski triangle will be seen.
+Sierpinski triangle is a fractal attractive fixed set with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
+Originally constructed as a curve, this is one of the basic examples of self-similar sets; That is, it is a mathematically generated pattern that is reproducible at any magnification or reduction.
+It is named after the Polish mathematician Wacław Sierpiński, but appeared as a decorative pattern many centuries before the work of Sierpinski.